lildude/gonefora.run/README.md

 - Customize & optimize the theme
 - Switch out all emoticons for emoji
 - Set absolute image paths - they're all relative assets/[filename] which works on the front page, but not the individual posts page
+- Check each individual post & page and make they all render correctly.